MEMBER LOGIN

 Interactions between the Scientist-in-Residence and the community will help to dispel negative scientific stereotypes, create a more science-informed society, and instill a belief that discovery is possible for everyone.

-If you are interested in this volunteer opportunity, please fill out a Volunteer Application and, Joel Barkan, Research Manager will reach out to you shortly.
+If you are interested in this volunteer opportunity, please fill out a Volunteer Application, and Joel Barkan, Research Manager, will reach out to you shortly.

 “As I got to know the students better, I was humbled by their stories of the challenges they face, and it was inspiring to see their motivation to learn about ocean science, as well as to hear about their aspirations for the future.”